newrelic/docs-website/src/data-dictionary/events/NrAiIssue/createTime.md

   - NrAiIssue
 ---

-If applicable, the timestamp when the issue was created.
+The timestamp when the issue was created.